How many times does a roof come up in conversations about a dream home?

 In simple terms, roof pitch refers to the slant or steepness of a roof.
 It denotes the ratio of the ridge height to the width of a building and is commonly expressed as a fraction.
 For example, if you want a fairly steep pitch of 1/3 on a roof that is 45 feet wide, the roof’s height will have to be 15 feet.

 In residential homes, the most common roof pitches range between 1/6 and 1/2.
 The higher the value of the fraction is, the steeper the roof will be – and the more visually pleasing and appealing.

 How Is Pitch Different from Roof Slope?

 Historically, roof pitch is an older term than roof slope and was devised when the ridge of a roof typically came at the center of the span.
 Over the years, and especially in the past century or so, architects began designing homes and other buildings with asymmetrical roofs, in which the ridge is offset to one side.
-In these cases, pitch doesn’t apply because it demands symmetry, so the building must be built with two or more pitches, creating confusion.
-In these cases, and in general when specifying roofing materials like shingles or discussing roof design in general, slope is the more useful term – and concept – to use.
+In these cases, the pitch doesn’t apply because it demands symmetry, so the building must be built with two or more pitches, creating confusion.
+In these cases, and in general, when specifying materials like shingles or discussing roof design in general, the slope is the more useful term – and concept – to use.
 This is because there are more – and easier to understand – gradations in roof slope, making specifying materials easier.
 (See the diagram below.)